barklem/abo-cross/cross_int_2.0/readme.txt

 This is the output you would get in the "long" format file:

 ************************************************************************************************************************
-VERSION 2.0                                 By Paul Barklem, barklem@astro.uu.se
+VERSION 2.0                                 By Paul Barklem

  Input Filename: first.list
 Output Filename: first.out